KarthikNayak/cryptopals/README.md

 ### Q14

 - The question was a little confusing, it took some time to understand that the random string was fixed

+## Set 3

+### Q17

+Theres's was a lot of initial confusion understand the question.
+The question fails to mention that the user has access to the IV.
+Which is slighyly hinted but not explicit.
+Beyond this, the math while is simple, is easy to mess up.
+I had a lot of confusion writing the code to ensure that it worked over multiple blocks.
+Finally resorting to splitting the blocks and discarding solved blocks.